SayadPervez/SayadPervez/README.md

         - Blockchain Developer
 - 🔌 Extraordinary Engineer
     - I chose Electronics and Communication Engineering as my professional course for UG.
 Fascinated by how RC toys work, I've worked on various project using Programmable ICs and Arduino
-- 🎮 Gargantuan Gamer
-    - I play GTA Online Daily and yes I call myself a gamer. king-pvz_001 is my rockstar id.
-Feel free to add me up as your friend.

 ### Am dying for a good interesting project idea.
 If u have any ideas, please contact me !!